RAK Hotspot Datasheet

 Block Diagram

-The RAK Hotspot is the central hardware solution for all LoRa based radio communication.
-It receives and transmits radio messages.
-The processing of radio messages as well as the protocol related tasks are done by the embedded host system (Raspberry Pi 4).
-Received and processed radio messages are being sent to a LoRaWAN server.
-The following figure shows the block diagram of the RAK Hotspot.
+The RAK Hotspot receives and transmits radio messages.
+The embedded host system (Raspberry Pi 4) handles the processing of these messages and the associated protocol tasks.
+Processed radio messages are then sent to a Helium LoRaWAN server.
+The block diagram of the RAK Hotspot is shown in Figure 3.

-The concrete segmentation of the protocol related tasks is outside the scope of this document.
+The specific segmentation of protocol-related tasks is beyond the scope of this document.

 Hardware